-Subject Mitigation measure (construction and operation phase) Parties responsible Monitoring Implementation Schedule/Cost local and international standards including their labelling Liquid waste will be stored in tanks designed to international standards and placed in bunds with a capacity equal to 110% of the storage tank.
+Subject Mitigation measure (construction and operation phase) Parties responsible Monitoring Implementation Schedule/Cost Strictly prohibit littering and waste dumping to land or into waters.
+Daily Minimise the time and extent of waste stored on site.
+As needed Hazardous waste will be segregated from non-hazardous waste at the source.
+Hazardous wastes will be handled and stored in accordance with the relevant management plans.
+Daily The design and maintenance of waste containers will conform to local and international standards including their labelling N/A Liquid waste will be stored in tanks designed to international standards and placed in bunds with a capacity equal to 110% of the storage tank.
 Daily Flammable waste will be appropriately stored to prevent fire risk.
 Daily Auditing will be carried out to ensure that the waste management plan is implemented.
 Monthly